Grants for U.S. Scholars and Professionals

 - U.S. citizenship – permanent residence is not sufficient.

-- As of academic year 2014-15, there are no lifetime limits on Fulbright Scholar grants.
-In addition, there is no required waiting period between Fulbright Scholar grants.
-Candidates who previously held a Fulbright Scholar grant should be aware that, as a general matter, preference is given to candidates who have not previously received a Scholar grant.
+- Candidates who previously held a Fulbright Scholar grant should be aware that, as a general matter, preference is given to candidates who have not previously received a Scholar grant.
 Therefore, previous Fulbright Scholar grantees are expected to make a strong justification in their application for a repeat Fulbright grant.

 Candidate profile